RPT-CORRECTED-U.S. back-to-school shoppers in no mood to splurge

 normally would not have borrowed to do.
 It makes me nervous, we

-are selling our second home to help pay for things," he said.
+are selling our second home to help pay for things," she said.

 Even those who feel a little better about their finances are